awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckTimeoutSeconds`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthchecktimeoutseconds"></a>
-The number of seconds to wait for a response before considering that a health check has failed\.
+The amount of time, in seconds, during which no response from a target means a failed health check\.
 For target groups with a protocol of HTTP or HTTPS, the default is 5 seconds\.
 For target groups with a protocol of TCP or TLS, this value must be 6 seconds for HTTP health checks and 10 seconds for TCP and HTTPS health checks\.
-If the target is a Lambda function, the default is 30 seconds.
+If the target type is `lambda`, the default is 30 seconds\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `2`